text2vec-openai

 }

-The current rate limit will be displayed in the error message like:
+The current rate limit will appear in the error message, as shown below:

 {